davitelesfranca/nordcloudghostta/README.md

 - vpc.tf: VPC definitions of public (ELB and Ghost instance) and private networks (RDS);

-*** Ghost documentations say: _"Ghost doesn’t support load-balanced clustering or multi-server setups of any description, there should only be one Ghost instance per site."_ https://ghost.org/docs/faq/clustering-sharding-multi-server/
+*** Ghost documentations says: _"Ghost doesn’t support load-balanced clustering or multi-server setups of any description, there should only be one Ghost instance per site."_ https://ghost.org/docs/faq/clustering-sharding-multi-server/

-Even with this recomentation, this project was a ALB and ASG, to shows the power and control of IaC.
-The strategy is to configured Sticky Session on ALB (lines 54 to 57).
+Even with this recomentation, this project was a ALB and ASG, to shows the power and control of IaC to configure high availability.
+The strategy is to configured Sticky Session on ALB (lines 54 to 57) to maintain sessions through a Ghost instance.

 ## Issues
 - Changes ELB from HTTP to HTTPS only.
 To do it, is necessary a validate certificate;